 Note on the reserves and resources calculation

 Reserves are based upon assessment carried out by Trimble Engineering Associates and AGR TRACS International Consultancy Ltd. The calculations have been derived in accordance with the Canadian Oil and Gas Evaluation Handbook and have been compiled in cooperation with the Society of Petroleum Evaluation Engineers (www.spee.org) and the Canadian Institute of Mining, Metallurgy & Petroleum (Petroleum Society).
 Resources have been estimated by AGR TRACS.
 Resources have a lower probability of extraction than reserves.
 All estimates are based upon information as of 30 September 2009.
 Reserves and resources refer to the amounts of oil and gas attributable to Shelton Petroleum's share in the fields where the company conducts joint operations via joint ventures and joint investment agreements.
 Amounts are reported in millions of barrels of oil equivalent.
 Aysky and Suyanovskoye are two exploration licenses that lie immediately next to Rustamovskoye.
-Drilling during the Soviet era has confirmed the presence of oil in these fields, but the company has yet to complete any exploration of its own in these areas.
-These licenses were acquired during the fall of 2009 and were not included in the reserves studies.
+Drilling during the Soviet era has confirmed the presence of oil in these fields, and the company has begun an exploration program on these blocks.
+These licenses were acquired during the fall of 2009 and were not included in the reserve studies.